Rust-Bytes/weekly-challenges/src/challenges/challenge-04.md

 # Challenge 4

-### Spot the Bug

-The Curious Case of the ownership.
+### Spot the Bug: The Curious Case of the ownership.

 Identify why the code fails to compile and suggest a way to fix it.